You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is an Aspirin Allergy?

-An aspirin allergy occurs when the body's immune system overreacts to the presence of aspirin, causing an allergic response.
-This can manifest in various ways, including:
+An aspirin allergy occurs when the body's immune system reacts to aspirin, triggering an allergic response.
+This reaction can manifest in various ways, from mild symptoms to severe and potentially life-threatening reactions.

 * Hives or itchy skin